 Case Summary

-The US District Court ordered federal and state agencies to prepare air quality improvement plans by which the LA Air Basin must meet rigorous Clean Air Act standards despite difficulty and expense of attainment.
+When the Environmental Protection Agency approved California’s vague, illusory air quality improvement plan for the LA air basin, the US District Court ordered the EPA to prepare a substitute federal plan by which the LA Air Basin would meet rigorous Clean Air Act standards despite the practical and political difficulty and the expense of attainment.

 Additional Information

-The federal Clean Air Act mandates each state prepare detailed plans for how each air basin will achieve nationally established air quality standards.
+The federal Clean Air Act mandates that each state must prepare detailed plans for how each air basin within the state will achieve nationally established air quality standards based on levels needed to protect human health.
 Because Los Angeles has consistently had the worst air quality in the nation, the difficulties of achieving these legislative goals has greatly compounded.
 As a result, our state and local agencies in charge of complying with these legislative mandates have sometimes failed to have the political will to pursue the needed remedies

 CLIPI filed several lawsuits in the 1970s and ‘80s to enforce the Clean Air Act mandates.
-Probably the most visible of these cases was City of Riverside v.
-Ruckelshaus, which resulted in the federal district court’s mandate requiring air quality officials to prepare appropriate plans to achieve CAA air quality standards.
-In complying with this mandate, plans were promulgated that initially included plans for car-pooling, gas rationing and other politically unpopular strategies, and Congress soon intervened to modify the mandates so as to avoid the inevitable political backlash.
-Ruckelshaus nevertheless showed that citizen litigation would be an important tool in achieving the clean-up of our air resources, and it also educated the public to the fact that these important legislative policies would require strong actions.
+Doubtless the most visible of these cases was City of Riverside v.
+Ruckelshaus, which resulted in the first federal district court mandate requiring air quality officials to prepare appropriate plans to achieve CAA air quality standards.
+To comply with this judicial mandate, air quality officials initially promulgated plans for car-pooling, gas rationing and other politically unpopular strategies, and Congress soon intervened to modify the mandates so as to avoid political backlash.
+The Ruckelshaus case nonetheless showed that citizen litigation would be an important tool in achieving the clean-up of our air resources, and it educated the public that meeting these important legislative goals would require strong actions.

 (Published in the 30th Anniversary of CLIPI Dinner Program)